bytosaur/awesome-deep-learning/README.md

 - synthesia: make an avatar
 - cohere.ai: add NLP to your buisness
 - arnheim: generate art using strokes and stuff
+- AlphaCode: a neural network that solves programming tasks.
+Similar to codex.

 ## libraries
 - huggingface: massive transformers library/zoo